 What Is Landing Page Testing?

 Landing page testing is when you create a landing page (either live or pre-live) and ask users to interact with the designs, experience your landing page, and provide feedback on the features on the page.
-This will allow an organization to understand if the page is ready to launch, if there are issues, and what elements of the design work best for users.
+This will allow you to understand whether the page is ready to launch, or not.

 You can also run a comparative landing page test; this works best for pre-live pages when you want to compare two designs and understand which version is better.
 By asking for user opinions on two distinct landing pages, you’ll determine which one is more likely to convert users with valuable feedback and insights.